mahdi-seyednejad/minorityGameJava/README.md

 # minorityGameJava
-This is a code in Java for minority game and some different form of it.
+This is a code in Java for minority game and some different forms of it.